gabwow/ngd_hq/README.md

 * [NVBio](https://github.com/NVlabs/nvbio)
 * [Adam](https://github.com/massie/adam)

-## Location and Schedule
+## Schedule
-Zuckerman Research Center
-417 East 68th Street, between 1st Ave and York

-Friday 12 pm, 11th floor conference room (Z1170):
+**Friday 12 pm**, 11th floor conference room (Z1170):

 Brief discussion of data issues and people propose projects

-Friday 6pm, 11th floor conference room (Z1170):
+**Friday 6pm**, 11th floor conference room (Z1170):

 New arrivals catch up on what’s going on

-Friday 7:30 pm, 4th floor conference room (Z466):
+**Friday 7:30 pm**, 4th floor conference room (Z466):

 Dinner

-Saturday 12am, 4th floor conference room (Z466):
+**Saturday 12am**, 4th floor conference room (Z466):

 Snacks

-Saturday 8am, 4th floor conference room (Z466):
+**Saturday 8am**, 4th floor conference room (Z466):

 Breakfast

 (lunch not provided)

-Saturday 2pm, 4th floor and 11th floor conference room:
+**Saturday 2pm**, 4th floor and 11th floor conference room:

 Partnered code review

 Saturday 7pm, 11 floor conference room (Z1170):

 Final code submission and project demos

+**What you need**:

+A computer, a power cord, and a vague idea about the sort of problem you want to work on.
+For demos, we have several Mac adapters for projectors, but given Apple's vast plug options, you may want to bring your own if you want to assure projector usage.

+**What you may want**:

+You might have to rely on MSKCC's public wifi, which can be slow, particularly during peak hours of operation.
+You can set yourself up for success by downloading any data and programs you think you'll need before the event.
+If you want to be a real time-management superstar, you can install and verify all the packages you'll need are running correctly before the event.
+If you think you'll want to work on cluster, and you don't have ready access to one, or lack the admin powers you'll need, you might want to set-up an Amazon Web Service.
+If you want to try and sort everything out during the hackathon, that's fine too.

+Since you may end up working with people who don’t have permission to view the same data that you do, you might want to grab some public data.
+There 1000 Genomes project has some smallish .bam, .fastq and .vcf files that you can grab.

+ ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/

+To get the bams, cd data/HG00096/alignment

+To get the fastqs, cd data/HG00096/sequence_read

+To get the VCFs:

+ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20101123/interim_phase1_release/

+Apart from the technical side of things, you may want to bring some personal items (e.g. toothbrush, change of clothes) if you plan on working overnight (there will be a dedicated space for power napping).
+While dinner, snacks, and breakfast will be provided, if you have serious eating restrictions, you should bring your own food.

+## Code of Conduct
+We want this event to be enjoyable to everyone, and ask for everybody to treat each other, and the work spaces, respectfully.
+Don't let your pursuit of fun and learning ruin someone else's.